CDI-Type I: Modeling and Predicting State-Topology Coevolution of Complex Adaptive Networks

 Project Homepage

-This project is supported by the NSF Cyber-enabled Discovery and Innovation Program (Award #: NSF BCS-1027752).
+This project was supported by the NSF Cyber-enabled Discovery and Innovation Program (Award #: NSF BCS-1027752).

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.